gerardnico/dokuwiki-plugin-webcode/README.md

 The allowed webcode attributes are:

    * the following attributes of the [iframe element](https://docs.webplatform.org/wiki/html/elements/iframe)
+      * name.
+It will be added as a suffix
       * frameborder (default to 0)
       * width (default to 100%)
       * height